-SimpleSite proclaims the following on its About Us page: “Our ideal is not perfection; rather, our ideal is play.
+The quote no longer appears on SimpleSite’s website, but the company once proclaimed the following on its About Us page: “Our ideal is not perfection; rather, our ideal is play.
 Using our product should feel like playing — it should be easy, exciting and expanding.”
-I must say, I find this laid-back European ethos a refreshing contrast to the sanctimonious hyper-ambition idealized by too many American firms.
-But does this playful product actually meet the needs of today’s would-be website jockeys?
-My initial impression of SimpleSite after exploring their home page was that despite the presence of a cheerful Pixar-esque bee, the smell of obsoletion permeated the whole endeavor.
-Would my initial impressions be confirmed?
-Read on!
+I had always found this laid-back European ethos to be a refreshing contrast to the sanctimonious hyper-ambition idealized by too many American firms.
+That said, the question remains: Does this playful product meet the needs of today’s would-be website jockeys?
+Sadly, once you get past SimpleSite’s modern-looking homepage, an unmistakable aura of obsoletion permeates the whole endeavor.

 Table of Contents